Bamberg - 6 attractions in my favorite city in Bavaria - Germany

 Bamberg-Germany

-In the city center there are over 1000 protected historic houses, so car traffic is partially prohibited and there are not many parking spaces in the central city.
+In the city center is over 1000 protected historic houses, so car traffic is partially prohibited and there are not many parking spaces in the city center.
 Add to that lots of one-way streets, and you quickly realize that Bamberg is not a car town.
 If you book a hotel in the city center, make sure there is parking!

 1. Old Town Hall